 cat is the simplest of all filters; the output just repeats the input.
 Invoking

 cat filename will print the contents of the named file.
 The man page for

 cat indicates that if no filename argument is given, the command will read from standard input.
 This means the program will read lines typed on the terminal by the user.
 Almost every unix filter (e.g.

 sort and more) conforms to this same interface, either reading from a named file or standard input.
-Reading from standard input can be handy for running a quick test without the overhead of creating a file.
+Reading from standard input can be handy for running a quick test without having to first create a file.

 Try this out for yourself: